merely-useful/py-rse/index.md

 authorized_keys
 ```

-While the authorized keys file is not considered to be highly sensitive,
+While the authorized keys file is not considered to be highly sensitive
 (after all, it contains public keys), we alter the permissions to match
-the man page's recommendations
+the man page's recommendations.

 ```bash
 $ ssh amira@comet "chmod go-r ~/.ssh/authorized_keys; ls -l ~/.ssh"